akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

     * Configuration name: `"unbounded"` or `"akka.dispatch.UnboundedMailbox"`
  *
    **SingleConsumerOnlyUnboundedMailbox**
-   This queue may or may not be faster than the default one depending on your use-case—be sure to benchmark properly!
+   Depending on your use case, this queue may or may not be faster than the default one — be sure to benchmark properly!
     * Backed by a Multiple-Producer Single-Consumer queue, cannot be used with `BalancingDispatcher`
     * Blocking: No
     * Bounded: No